 Features to Look For in the Best Bath Towels

-Just like with thread count, GSM isn’t the only thing to consider when shopping for the best bath towels.
-It’s just telling you the weight of the towel, not the quality.
-Another feature to evaluate is the material the towels are made with.
-Cotton is the fabric of choice for bath towels because of its superior absorbency and durability.
+Another feature to consider is the material the towels are made with.
+Cotton is the fabric of choice for the best bath towels because of its superior absorbency and durability.
 Look for 100% cotton towels rather than towels that are a blend of cotton with other materials such as polyester.
 Some of the best quality cottons are Egyptian, Turkish, and Supima.
 You can also find cotton blended with bamboo which is a sustainable fiber with great absorbency.

 Also consider how the towels are constructed, as that will determine how soft and durable they are.
 Towels that are made with “zero twist” cotton use longer and stronger cotton fibers vs. towels that are made with cotton strands that are twisted together to make them long.
 Having zero twists of yarn makes the towels more plush.
 Another term you’ll see is “two ply cotton” which means they used double the amount of yarn which increases their durability and absorbency.